 The number one attraction in Mosi-oa-Tunya National Park is Victoria Falls and often the reason travelers visit Zambia.
 On the Zambia side, visitors have an opportunity to experience the rainforest side of the gorge as well as see the face of Victoria Falls.

 Victoria Falls is the highlight of the national park and for all the right reasons.
 It is the largest waterfall in the world based on measuring a single sheet of water.
-The falls measures 1-mile (1.7 km) across and has a height of 360 feet (108 m) creating the largest single waterfall in the water.
+The falls measure 1-mile (1.7 km) across and have a height of 360 feet (108 m) creating the largest single waterfall in the water.

 Victoria Falls Hotels (Zambia Side)

-The majority of people visiting Victoria Falls will stay in hotels or lodges on the Zambia side of the falls.
+The majority of people visiting Victoria Falls will stay in hotels or lodges on the Zambian side of the falls.
 Please visit Victoria Falls National Park for hotels on the Zimbabwe side.

-The first decision you have to make is for your lodging at Victoria Falls are you looking for convenience, economics, class, romance, or seclusion.
-Below are hotels that the Global Alliance of National Parks recommend:
+The first decision you have to make is for your lodging at Victoria Falls.
+Are you looking for convenience, economics, class, romance, or seclusion.
+Below are hotels that the Global Alliance of National Parks recommends: